 Prior authorization consistently ranks as one of the top challenges facing radiation oncologists, and ASTRO physician surveys point to the pervasive scope of prior authorization delays and interference in cancer care decisions.
 Below, find information from ASTRO on the scope of this problem in radiation oncology and our efforts to address it.

-Leaders from the American Society for Radiation Oncology (ASTRO), the American Medical Association (AMA) and the National Coalition for Cancer Survivorship (NCCS) discussed restrictive prior authorization practices and the unnecessary burden they cause for cancer patients during an online press briefing on Thursday, April 25, 2019.
+Leaders from the American Society for Radiation Oncology (ASTRO), the American Medical Association (AMA) and the National Coalition for Cancer Survivorship (NCCS) discussed restrictive prior authorization practices and the unnecessary burden they cause for cancer patients during an online press briefing in 2019.

 Direct questions and interview requests to ASTRO’s media relations team.
 You can also reach us by phone at 703-286-1600.

 To keep up with the conversation on prior authorization, follow ASTRO on social media: